eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Familiarity with the contribution process to upstream GCC would be a significant plus, as well as experience in the Binutils domain or willingness to develop expertise on this front.
 	- This position is a great opportunity to get in touch with a large base of users developing industrial grade software, often safety critical, in very diverse areas.
 It also gets you to strengthen the GNU toolchains overall, providing solid grounds for numerous contributions upstream.
 + skill set:
+	- We at SiFive are proud to take a software first approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
+The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
+SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
+Our software stack is codesigned with the hardware and developed with scalability and quality in mind.
+Join us to develop revolutionary software from the ground up.
+	- Our LLVM based, world class compiler technology is the backbone of the SiFive software stack that enables SiFive high-performance Linux-capable cores and SiFive Intelligence processors.
+The compiler team's mission is to deliver cutting-edge performance in SiFive products while working with the community to advance RISC-V architecture and ISA extensions.
+SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
+SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RSIC-V ecosystem.
+	- We are looking for a solid senior LLVM compiler team member with proven experience in compiler technology such as SSA-based global optimizations, auto-vectorization, ISA extensions, and high-performance computing.
+The candidate should demonstrate a track record in cross-team collaboration and in delivering high quality compiler products.
+	- Working with SiFive’s LLVM compiler team in improving performance for the SiFive Intelligence processor family.
+	- Working with SiFive’s benchmarking teams in analyzing performance results and suggesting new compiler optimizations.
+	- Working with SiFive’s compiler and release teams in releasing timely compiler toolchains for use by SiFive software and hardware teams.
+	- 3+ years of experience in compiler technology.
+	- Degree in computer science or engineering.
+	- Experience with open source contributions.
+	- Experience with hardware specific optimizations such as SIMD or other specialized accelerators.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.